DengQiming-private/AgoraWithByteDanceAndroid/Readme.md

 Set model loading, beautification, sticker parameters, and parameters are set as json mode

 ```
-// Android
+//The vendor is the name of registered plug-in when RtcEngine is created,
+//the extension is the name of video/audio extension filter created in the plug-in (a plug-in can contain multiple extension filters),
+//the key/value is the key-value pair of parameter to be set into the plug-in.
-mRtcEngine.setExtensionProperty(VIDEO_SOURCE_CAMERA_PRIMARY, ExtensionManager.VENDOR_NAME_VIDEO, "key", "value");
+mRtcEngine.setExtensionProperty(ExtensionManager.EXTENSION_VENDOR_NAME, ExtensionManager.EXTENSION_VIDEO_FILTER_NAME, "key", "value");
 ```

-3.1 MediaSourceType

-When the plug-in type is `LOCAL_VIDEO_FILTER`, the `VIDEO_SOURCE` related types in `MediaSourceType` can be used

-When the plug-in type is `LOCAL_AUDIO_FILTER`, only the `AUDIO_SOURCE_MICROPHONE` type in `MediaSourceType` is supported at this stage

-3.2 The parameters of the ByteDance plug-in are explained as follows
+3.1 The parameters of the ByteDance plug-in are explained as follows

 ```
 {